alexanderkiel/hap-browser/README.md

 The Hypermedia Application Protocol is self-describing, opening the possibility for fully generic UI's suiting humans.
-With HAP Browser you can discover and manipulate your API without the need to install anything additionally to your API.
-The only thing your API needs are the following [CORS][5] headers because HAP Browser is a Web App accessing your API on a different origin.
+With HAP Browser you can discover and manipulate your API without the need to install anything additional to your API.
+The only thing your API needs are the following [CORS][5] headers, because HAP Browser is a Web App accessing your API on a different origin.

 CORS Headers on OPTIONS requests: